 - Due to the sensitive nature of multi-Gb/s signals, no test points are provided on PCB tracks - intended to carry multi-Gb/s data.
 If such signals need to be examined, this must be done via - firmware.
-Test points are placed on a selection of those data and control tracks that are not - operating at multi-Gb/s. - For each FPGA, spare, general-purpose IO pins are routed to headers.
-Furthermore, spare - multi-Gb/s transmitters and receivers are routed to SMA sockets.
-With appropriate firmware - these connections allow internal signals, or copies of data received, to be fed to an - oscilloscope, for example, or driven from external hardware. - The exact number of test connections, and those signals on which a test point can be placed - most usefully, are to be determined in the final stage of module layout.
+Test points are placed on a selection of those data and control tracks that are not - operating at multi-Gb/s. - For each FPGA, a few spare, general-purpose IO pins are routed to 2.54mm headers. - 572 Furthermore, spare multi-Gb/s links are routed to MMCX sockets.
+With appropriate firmware - 573 these connections allow internal signals, or copies of data received, to be fed to an - oscilloscope, for example, or driven from external hardware. - 575 The exact number of test connections, and those signals on which a test point can be placed - 576 most usefully, are to be determined in the final stage of module layout.

-560 3.13.3 Ground Points
+577 3.13.3 Ground Points